echeran/smile-of-murugan/webbook/chapter03.md

 this conclusion fits well with other lines of evidence derived from other data on South Indian history.
 What are these other lines of evidence?

 1. First of all, there are the data of Graeco-Roman authors.
 The Greek and Roman trade is well attested by the early Tamil texts

-1
-55

-themselves: the poems speak of Yavanas ¹ and their ships, of their gold coins and Yavana wine etc., and these poems speak about the Western merchants and their trade with the South as a well-known, widely popular and contemporary fact; allusions to this foreign
+themselves: the poems speak of Yavanas[^yavanas] and their ships, of their gold coins and Yavana wine etc., and these poems speak about the Western merchants and their trade with the South as a well-known, widely popular and contemporary fact; allusions to this foreign